sigurd-ss/fig2pov/README.md

 If no arguments are provided, the default values are _h\_axes_ = gca and _script\_name_ = 'fig.pov'.

-To see the rendered version, you will have to execute this script in Povray.
+To see the rendered version, you will have to execute this script in POV-Ray.
 The program is free and can be downloaded here: https://www.povray.org/download/